 - Comparing items is a major use case.
-In this case, the analytical table or grid table might or might not be more appropriate.
-Each cell contains only one data point.
-In contrast, the responsive table has more flexibility in terms of line items, including the ability to add more data points per cell and also the pop-in function.
+In this case, the analytical table or grid table might be more appropriate because each cell contains only one data point.
+By contrast, the responsive table offers greater flexibility within line items, including the ability to add more data points per cell and the pop-in function.
 Both make comparisons more difficult.
 Note that neither the analytical table nor the grid table are fully responsive.
 Both are only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - You need an overview of a large amount of data.
 In this case, use a chart.